-Checking out of the present might look like: you live as though you’re just waiting for something to happen; you believe in scarcity and see others as obstacles or people to be manipulated; you live in your head and are rarely present in your body; you spend an excessive amount of time thinking about, talking about, imagining, and planning for the future; you’re desperately attached to specific outcomes; you over-focus on doing and spend little time being; and you’re consumed with changing your negative thoughts into positive ones because you identify with your thoughts rather than the awareness behind them.
+Checking out of the present might look like: you live as though you’re just waiting for something to happen; you live in your head and are rarely present in your body; you spend an excessive amount of time thinking about, talking about, imagining, and planning for the future; you’re desperately attached to specific outcomes; or you over-focus on doing and spend little time being.

-While being more mindful is called for if you want to be a conscious manifestor, it’s so much more than that.
-It’s about the realization that the manifestation journey isn’t just a means to an end.
-Life is meant to be lived, not to be anticipated.
+It’s important to remember that the manifestation journey isn’t just a means to an end.
+Life is meant to be lived, not anticipated.
 If you live in a constant state of anticipation, you are going to miss the very thing you’re here for.